prody/ProDy/doc/scripts/index.rst

-This script is used to perform GNM calculations and output the eigenvalues/eigenvectors in plain text format, i.e. running :command:`python gnm.py 1p38` will perform calculations for PDB structure 1p38.
+This script is used to perform GNM calculations and output the eigenvalues/eigenvectors in plain text format, i.e. running :command:`gnm.py 1p38` will perform calculations for PDB structure 1p38.

-Running :command:`python gnm.py -h` displays:
+Running :command:`gnm.py -h` displays:

 .. literalinclude:: gnm.txt